Distinguished Administrator Award

 Recognition of Winners

 The recipients of the Distinguished Administrator Award will be announced in the spring.
-The winners are invited to a special luncheon reception hosted by the President of NYU.
-The winners are also honored at an evening dinner celebration hosted by the Executive Vice President of Operations where the award recipients are formally recognized.
-DAA winners receive a certificate of achievement and a monetary gift.
+The winners are honored with a festive celebration hosted by NYU's Executive Vice President.
+Winners receive a certificate of achievement and a monetary gift.

-An award recipient's school or administrative division may host an event to celebrate this honor or recognize DAA nominees.
-Awardees should also be featured in newsletters and/or other appropriate communications/publications of the school/administrative unit.
+An award recipient's school or administrative division may host an event to celebrate this honor or recognize nominees.
+Awardees should also be featured in newsletters and/or other appropriate communications or publications of the school or administrative unit.

 For More Information

 Contact NYU PeopleLink at firstname.lastname@example.org or 212-992-LINK (5465).